letsfae/FaeMap-Frontend/README.md

 }
 ```

 It's not good.
 Even if we use optional chaining, it would be messy:
 ```swift
 if let JSONObject = try JSONSerialization.jsonObject(with: data,, options: .allowFragments) as? [[String: AnyObject]],
     let username = (JSONObject[0]["user"] as?
 [String: AnyObject])?["name"] as?
 String {
         // There's our username
 }
 ```

-An unreadable mess--for something that should really be simple!

 With SwiftyJSON all you have to do is:
 ```swift